 The next question is usually, "But won't they have slightly different data"?
 And the answer is yes, they will have different data.
 My question to you is, does it matter?

 The thing is that monitoring is chock full of race conditions.
 Maybe the network card had a slightly fuller buffer than last time, or the servers aren't quite NTP synced, or the traffic went down a different network path, or the kernel decided to preempt Prometheus just as it was about to do a scrape.
 On a larger scale there could be a network blip for a few minutes, or a server restart.

-All of this is normal, and these things your alerts and queries need to deal with.
-If you had hair-trigger alerts you’d quickly discover that they produce a lot of useless, spammy notifications due to these races.
-Similarly if your prediction engine isn’t stable in the face of a small bit of noise in the data then the problem isn’t with the noise.
+All of this is normal, and these are things your alerts and queries need to deal with.
+If you had hair-trigger alerts you'd quickly discover that they produce a lot of useless, spammy notifications due to these races.
+Similarly if your prediction engine isn't stable in the face of a small bit of noise in the data then the problem isn't with the noise.

 The followup question is usually, "If one of the two identical servers has a blip, can I backfill the data from the other one to remove the gap?"
 There's two issues here.
 Firstly, what would be the right semantics to use here?
 Due to the fact that there's been a failure we can't know which server and time ranges in which to trust the data.
 Secondly, this would be a minor form of clustering, with all the risks that brings.
 As one example as we backfill in the data that'd likely double the load on both Prometheus servers, which could cause a far worse outage than the original blip.

 Instead let's look at the question from a different standpoint.
 You are monitoring a system that has an availability target somewhere in the 2-4 9's range.
 In that context do you really need your monitoring system to be more than 4 9's reliable?
 A few minutes long blip once a quarter isn't the end of the world.
 Given that 99% of monitoring data isn't accessed after a day, you'll likely not care about it in a week's time.